satadrubasu/docker-kuber/kuberReference.md

     > kubectl get svc
     > docker ps | grep httpexposed

   #### 3.3 Scale Containers
-  use kubectl to scale the number of replicas.Scaling the deployment will request Kubernetes to launch additional Pods.These Pods can be automatically load balanced using the exposed service.Once each pod starts it will be added to the LB service.By describing the service we can view the endpoint and associated Pods
+  Use kubectl to scale the number of replicas.Scaling the deployment will request Kubernetes to launch additional Pods.These Pods can be automatically load balanced using the exposed service.Once each pod starts it will be added to the LB service.By describing the service we can view the endpoint and associated Pods

     > kubectl scale --replicas=3 deployment http
     > kubectl get pods
     > kubectl describe svc http

 ### 4. KUBECTL DEPLOYMENTS / REPLICATION CONTROLLERS and expose via SERVICES with YAML
   Most common object is the Kubernetes Deployment Object.It defines the container spec required,along with the name and labels used by other parts of Kubernetes to discover and connect to the application

- #### 5. Scenario : Deploy Guestbook example on Kube
+### 5. Scenario : Deploy Guestbook example on Kube
   Store notes from guests in Redis via javascript API calls.
 Redis contains master ( for storage ) and a replicated set of redis *slaves*.Core concepts of following will be covered:
      - Pods
      - Replication Controllers
      - Services
      - Nodeports

   ##### 5.1.1 REDIS-MASTER-CONTROLLER.YAML
   Start the Redis Master.
 A Kubernetes service deployment has, at least, two parts.
   i) __Replication controller__:
      defines how many instances should be running, the Docker Image to use, and a name to identify the service.Additional options can be utilized for configuration and discovery.If Redis were to go down, the replication controller would restart it on an active node.

      > kubectl create -f redis-master-controller.yaml
-     > kubectl create -f redis-master-controller.yaml
+     > kubectl get services
      > kubectl get pods

   ii) __Service__ :  A Kubernetes service is a __named load balancer__ that proxies traffic to one or more containers.
 The proxy works even if the containers are on different nodes.Services proxy communicate within the cluster and rarely expose ports to an outside interface.
-   A service looks like you cannot connect using curl or netcat unless you start it as part of Kubernetes.
-The recommended approach is to have a LoadBalancer service to handle external communications.

 ```
 apiVersion: v1